School for American Crafts

 The School for American Crafts is dedicated to developing one-of-a-kind art using both traditional skills and modern technology.
 Students master their material of choice, whether its clay, wood, glass, or metals.
 They have access to world-class facilities including a glass hot shop; woodworking studio; flameworking and glass studios; and buffing, casting, and welding rooms.
 Under the tutelage of award-winning faculty and active artists, students immerse themselves in studio-intensive courses that inspire both process and conceptualization.

-Around 80 metals and jewelry design alumni have created pieces modeled on the runway at the annual Fashion Week of Rochester.
+More than 100 metals and jewelry design alumni have created pieces modeled on the runway at the annual Fashion Week of Rochester.